-- a.
-Map the value chain and identify the origin of volumes of all material global and regional conversion-driving commodities (Annex 1a) to the production unit or sourcing area. - b.
-Account for the percentage of commodity volumes in compliance with deforestation and conversion-free requirements. - c.
-For volumes that are not yet traceable, engage the supply chain to enhance traceability and increase the percentage of volumes in compliance with deforestation- and conversion-free requirements in line with target dates.
+- c.
+Calculate the percentage of commodity volumes in compliance with deforestation- and conversion-free requirements. - d.
+For volumes that are not yet traceable to production unit or sourcing area, engage the supply chain to enhance traceability and increase the percentage of volumes in compliance with deforestation- and conversion-free requirements in line with traceability requirements and target dates (Table 7).